 The manufacturing profile was developed to be an actionable approach for implementing cybersecurity controls into a manufacturing system and its environment.
-The specific statements in the subcategories are derived from the security controls of the NIST SP 800-53 Rev.4, and are customized to the manufacturing domain.
-The general informative references of ISA/IEC 62443 from the Framework are also listed in the References column.
+The specific statements in the subcategories in Section 7 are derived from the security controls of the NIST SP 800-53 Rev.4 [4], and are customized to the manufacturing domain using relevant informative references.
+The general informative references of ISA/IEC 62443 [5] from the Framework are also listed in the References column.
 COBIT 5 is sourced for subcategories that have no corresponding 800-53 references.
 Additional input came from NIST SP 800-82, Rev. 2, both in section 6.2 (Guidance on the Application of Security Controls to ICS) and in Appendix G (ICS Overlay) [3].
 For informative references to an entire control family, or set of controls (such as subcategory ID.GV-1's informative reference to all "policy and procedures" controls), the approach took a holistic view of the controls comprising the family/set.

+Section 7 provides the customized CSF subcategory language developed using informative references relevant to the manufacturing domain.
 In the Reference column in Section 7, hyperlinks are provided to the specific and relevant source influences for the subcategory statements.